Penguin-Spy/replugged-ppl-moe/README.md

 # Installation
 ## Replugged
-[Download the latest .asar](https://github.com/Penguin-Spy/replugged-ppl-moe/releases/latest/download/dev.penguinspy.ppl-moe.asar) and copy it to [your plugins folder](https://github.com/replugged-org/replugged#installing-plugins-and-themes).
+Click [here](https://replugged.dev/install?source=github&identifier=Penguin-Spy/replugged-ppl-moe) to install the latest version.

 ## Other client mods
 I may write a version for [Aliucord](https://github.com/Aliucord/Aliucord "A Discord mod for Android") at some point.